mmpfeffer/mmpfeffer/README.md

 - 👋 Hi, I’m @mmpfeffer
 - 👀 I’m interested in cloud computing, computer networking, high-performance applications, simplicity, security, DevOps.
-- 🌱 I’m currently learning Amazon Web Services (constantly), Block Chain and Digital Currency,
+- 🌱 I’m currently working with Amazon Web Services (constantly); learning Block Chain and Digital Currency,
 - 💞️ I’m looking to collaborate on solving hard problems the right way.
 - 📫 How to reach me best is via email at mmpfeffer@gmail.com .
 Be sure to write in the title that you found me on GitHub.